Valentines Day at Flip Out Southampton

 Arlo ate most of the ingredients before they even made it on to the pizza but the portions were generous and as a fussy bugger I was pleased to see that the ham looked (and tasted) like ‘proper’ ham – no billy bear ham here!

-Blade returned back with cooked pizzas and pizza cutters and lunch was served for our little pizza artists!
+Blade returned back with cooked pizzas and pizza cutters…and lunch was served for our little pizza artists!

 We weren’t rushed out of the room or pressured to be moved along quicker – in fact, it was Millie’s 3rd birthday and we were able to sing happy birthday to her with a cake that we had brought along, which they were more than happy to let us do and that was a really nice touch!